 It wasn’t until 1985 that TAG Heuer actually become TAG Heuer.
 That was the year Mansour Ojjeh’s TAG Group rescued the original Heuer company from the decade-long Quartz Watch Crisis that began in the late 1970s.
 Fans of timepieces made in Switzerland will know that the Swiss mechanical watch industry had taken a severe nosedive during that period, almost entirely due to the massive spread of cheap Japanese quartz watches.

 When a Hundredth of a Second Makes All the Difference.
-TAG Heuer

 At the time, Mansour Ojjeh also happened to own a significant stake in McLaren.
 Plus, the TAG Group (TAG stands for ‘Techniques d’Avant Garde’) was heavily involved in the financing of the Porsche-built engines for McLaren F1 cars.
 Which all seemed to fit nicely with the important role Heuer played in the world of precision sports, a role the company had enjoyed more or less since its founding way back in 1860.

-It was Edouard Heuer who, in the tiny Swiss village of St-Imier, propelled his innovative designs along a determined path which would lead rapidly to success.
+It was Edouard Heuer who, in the tiny Swiss village of St-Imier, propelled his innovative designs along a determined path that would lead rapidly to success.
 Edouard invoked his expertise and entrepreneurial spirit into breaking new ground in the Swiss watchmaking industry.
 In 1887 his creation, the ‘oscillating piston,’ contributed enormously to advances in the chronograph industry, even now remains in production at TAG Heuer and other major manufacturers.

 Heuer patented the first ever ‘dashboard chronograph’ in 1911.
 The innovative ‘Time of Trip’ technology was fitted in automobiles and aeroplanes and allowed its users to monitor and measure the duration of their trips.